 The more details you can provide, the more effectively we can investigate.

 - Include dates, names, locations, amounts, and witnesses;

 - Upload any documents and pictures through the outside vendor’s portal.

-Fraud is an intentional deception which could result in a benefit for which a person or entity is not entitled.
-Examples include:
+Fraud is an intentional deception that could result in a benefit for which a person or entity is not entitled.

-Waste involves the careless or extravagant expenditure of City funds or the misuse or mismanagement of City resources.
+Waste involves the needless, careless, or extravagant expenditure of City funds, or the misuse or mismanagement of City resources or property.
 Waste does not have to involve a private use or personal gain and can be intentional or unintentional.
-Examples include: